 Do you have a plus size wench dress in your wardrobe?
-You really should.
-There are so many situations when dressing like a tavern wench is super fun and will get you noticed.
-You could wear a plus size wench dress for Halloween, or for your local medieval or renaissance faire.
+If not, you really should consider getting one.
+There are so many situations when dressing like a tavern wench is super fun and will get you noticed. [wink] You could wear a plus size wench dress for Halloween, or for your local medieval or renaissance faire.
 And show off those curves!

 Busy?
 Pin this to your Pinterest board for later.

 First of all, curvy women like us look fantastic in clothing that’s styled to look like anything from the 19th Century and older.
 Back then, women with hefty curves were sought after.
 Having a voluptuous figured called to mind fertile goddesses.
 And having a little more flesh on your bones meant that you were well-to-do.
 So dressing in skirts and petticoats, corsets and blouses, is very flattering for the plus size nerd.

 A tavern wench looks appropriate in a variety of settings.
 A plus size wench dress is timeless enough to look like it belongs in the 17th, 18th or 19th Century.
 You can wear it to the Renaissance Faire, a LARP (live-action role-playing), a historical reenactment, a steampunk event, fairy festivals and plain ol’ Halloween parties.

 No matter who makes it, a plus size wench dress has the same components: a billowy skirt, sometimes with petticoats; a muslin chemise or a white blouse; a corset.
 The style of each component can vary.
 For example, some corsets cut straight across the waist, while others form a point at the bottom, like a V. Some have more fabric than others, giving a fuller or ruched appearance.

 Disclosure: Some of the links in this post are affiliate links.
 This means if you click on a link and purchase an item, I will receive an affiliate commission, at no extra cost to you.
 However, I only recommend products or services I believe will add value to my readers.